INFO-4602-5602/project-3-mozilla-project-3-team-4/submission/README.md

 Yonghao Zhang(SilentSingerZ): I plotted a set of bar charts by using the data cleaned by Hathaway with attributes of every country and every all internet connected devices.
 And I combined everyone's code to a single one as a website, which including Dynamic Queries and excellent UI design.
 (First Page)

-Hathaway Zhang(hathaaaway): Cleaning the raw data "NCWIT_DataV2_RawData.csv".
-Using the python notebook to clean the major, nan values, and output the dataset to several csv files.
-Also used the cleaned data to plot a histgram telling the average ACT and SAT scores of each major.
+Hathaway Zhang(hathaaaway): For this project, I cleaned the raw data and export four cleaned csv for plotting.
+The raw data is divided into three parts according to its content.
+Using the factors that will influence purchase, I create a colormap plot based on the bokeh package through python notebook.
 (Second Page)

 <h2>How to run our project:</h2>